kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 This policy attachment pattern is associated with an "EXTENDED" conformance level.
 The implementations that support this policy attachment model will have the same behavior and semantics, although they may not be able to support attachment of all types of policy at all potential attachment points.
+When that is the case, implementations MUST clearly document which resources a policy may be attached to.